This post was last updated on January 2nd, 2022 at 04:00 pm

 LEGO Mindstorms EV3 31313 Robotic Toy Kit

 At the core of this robot is the EV3 brick with an ARM9 processor.
-It has a USB port for WiFi and to connect to the internet, a Micro SD Card, 4 motor ports and backlit buttons.
+It has a USB port for WiFi and to connect to the internet, a Micro SD Card, four motor ports, and backlit buttons.

 Control is by integration with your smart device - you download the free EV3 software - as well as with a remote control unit.

-Each robot has about 5 different missions to follow so there is plenty to do with EV3.
+Each robot has about five different missions to follow, so there is plenty to do with EV3.